 Consultant clinical geneticist

-Melita has been a consultant at Guy's and St Thomas' for fifteen years, during which time she has been deputy head of department, helped establish whole exome sequencing as a diagnostic genetic test and set up dedicated multidisciplinary clinics in skeletal dysplasia, achondroplasa-hypochondroplasia and dental genetics, including KBG syndrome.
+Melita has been a consultant at Guy's and St Thomas' NHS Foundation Trust for fifteen years, during which time she has helped establish whole exome sequencing as a diagnostic genetic test, and set up dedicated multidisciplinary clinics in skeletal dysplasia, achondroplasa-hypochondroplasia and dental genetics, including KBG syndrome.

 She has local and regional clinics in general paediatric and adult genetic conditions, and in prenatal counselling.

 As a key opinion leader and expert in clinical trials in rare diseases of the skeleton, Melita holds a number of national and international positions of responsibility.

 She is also a clinical genetics academic training lead.

 - Fellow of the Royal College of Paediatrics and Child Health (FRCPCH), 2019

 - Doctor of Medicine (MD(Res)), King’s College London, 2014